schteppe/doc.js/README.markdown

  */
 ```

-### Page
+#### Page
 Use the @page to create a page in your documentation.

 ```
 /**
  * @page My Personal Index Page
  * Everything but the page title is parsed to be the page content.
+Soon
-Soon there will be support for some markup language here too.
+ * there will be support for some markup language here too.
  */
 ```

-## How it works
-* Doc.js loads live source files via AJAX, and produces a neat documentation site by parsing comment blocks.
-* Comment blocks are similar to the [Doxygen command specifications](http://www.stack.nl/~dimitri/doxygen/commands.html)
+## Doc.js is stupid
-* Doc.js is STUPID.
-It does not know a thing about the language it is parsing.
-As long as the input contains comment blocks, Doc.js is happy.
-Because of this, comment blocks needs to be precise and contain more information than other language-aware documentation softwares needs.
+Doc.js does not know a thing about the language it is parsing.
+Therefore, it cannot autogenerate documentation from your raw code.
+Because of this, comment blocks needs to be precise and contain more information than other language-aware documentation systems (e.g. Doxygen).

 ## Todo
 * <code>@deprecated</code> and deprecated list